 Artemis II Technical Systems and Launch Parameters

 Launch operations used the most powerful rocket ever built by the American space agency.
 The Space Launch System produced 8.8 million pounds of thrust at liftoff to propel the 5.75 million-pound vehicle into the atmosphere.
 Solid rocket boosters provided the majority of the initial lift before the core stage RS-25 engines took over for the duration of the climb.
-Fuel consumption rates reached levels that emptied the huge propellant tanks in less than nine minutes.
+Fuel consumption rates reached levels that emptied the large propellant tanks in less than nine minutes.
 Sensors embedded in the mobile launcher platform recorded acoustic data to refine future launch dampening techniques.
 These data points assist in protecting the vehicle from structural fatigue caused by sound waves.

 Navigation depends on the Optical Navigation System which uses star tracking and planetary limb sensing to determine position.
 Crew members can manually pilot the craft if autonomous systems fail during the critical lunar flyby.
 Communication delays of several seconds will occur as the distance from Earth increases to 230,000 miles.
 Ground controllers use the S-band and Ka-band frequencies to transmit commands and receive high-definition video feeds from the onboard cameras.
 The mission utilizes a complex array of 12 cameras positioned around the capsule and service module.
 Every angle provides essential visual confirmation of hardware integrity.